Fort Frances

 Fort Frances is a town in, and the seat of, Rainy River District in Northwestern Ontario, Canada.
-The population as of the 2021 census was 7,466 Fort Frances is a popular fishing destination.
+The population as of the 2021 census was 7,466.
+Fort Frances is a popular fishing destination.
 It hosts the annual Fort Frances Canadian Bass Championship.

 Located on the international border with the United States where Rainy Lake narrows to become Rainy River, it is connected to International Falls, Minnesota by the Fort Frances–International Falls International Bridge.
-The town is the fourth-largest community in Northwestern Ontario after Thunder Bay, Kenora and Dryden.
-The Fort Frances Paper Mill was formerly the main employer and industry in the town until its closure in January 2014.
-Today, there is no manufacturing or major industry in Fort Frances.
-Healthcare, social services and the town corporation make up the majority of the top tier employers, with big box retail coming in second.
-New Gold, a Canadian mining company, acquired mineral rights to the area in 2013.
-The Rainy River mine commenced processing ore on September 14, 2017 and completed its first gold pour on October 5, 2017.
+The town is the fourth-largest community in Northwestern Ontario after Thunder Bay, Kenora, and Dryden.